Give the gift small icon

 STORY PROMPT BOOKS AND CHECKLISTS

-Lacking inspiration, a jumping off point?
+Lacking inspiration or searching for a jumping off point?
 Download a free checklist of interview questions.
 A great question source is the independent non-profit StoryCorps (check out the podcast, too) and it's FREE collection of life story questions aross 17 categories.
-Or you could purchase a story prompt book like this one to work through at your pace.
+Or you could download one of our many Artifcts Inspiration Lists to work through at your pace.
 These resources will avoid set schedules and fixed costs so you don't have to worry if you fall out of sync with their pace or wonder if you're getting good value for your money.
 It's free or a one-time fee!

 If you're motivated by, let's say, a treat now and then, you could even eat your way to stories.
-Our co-founder Ellen loves good old-fashion soft caramels and was shocked how game her family was to answer the questions wrapped around each of these caramels during the holidays.
+One of our members shared with us how excited their family was to answer the questions wrapped around each of these caramels during the holidays.
 Talk about low pressure!

 SUBSCRIPTION STORY SERVICES